Tom Maniatis Collection

 Scope and Contents

-The Tom Maniatis Collection consists of a little over 100 boxes of materials relating to the professional life of Dr. Tom Maniatis from the 1970’s to the 2010’s.
+The Tom Maniatis Collection consists of 146 boxes of materials relating to the professional life of Dr. Tom Maniatis from the 1970’s to the 2020’s.
 A large portion of the material concerns his time at Harvard, where he was instrumental to the various Biology departments while also pursuing his own research.
-The collection also covers his involvement in the Biotechnology industry and his membership in other professional organizations.
-In addition, there is documentation of which conferences Maniatis attended and spoke at, professional correspondence spanning several decades, and reprints of his publications with accompanying images.
+Material pertaining to his research and professorship at Columbia University can also be found in this collection.
+The Collection also covers his co-founding of the New York Genome Center, his involvement in the Biotechnology industry, and his membership in other professional organizations.
+In addition, there is documentation pertaining to conferences Maniatis attended and spoke at, professional correspondence spanning several decades, and reprints of his publications with accompanying images.

 Dates